All Episodes

 And you're not abiding by it.

-We're also telling them, even if you did somehow convince a court that you could use your significant scientific agreement standard, there's my victory in Pearson versus Shalila, which says you'd have to allow the claims anyway with qualifications because you can't very well doubt the validity, truthfulness, and non-misleadingness of claims that your sister agencies are publishing every day to the American people.
+We're also telling them, even if you did somehow convince a court that you could use your significant scientific agreement standard, there's my victory in Pearson versus Shalala, which says you'd have to allow the claims anyway with qualifications because you can't very well doubt the validity, truthfulness, and non-misleadingness of claims that your sister agencies are publishing every day to the American people.

-So even if you didn't find that it was appropriate as a qualified claim, you'd still have to allow the claim anyway, because the First Amendment requires you to do so because you cannot say that the government's own speech, which it is publishing to the American people, cannot be made by private parties that are simply republishing that same information.
+So even if you didn't find that it was appropriate as a qualified claim, you'd still have to allow the claim anyway because the First Amendment requires you to do so because you cannot say that the government's own speech, which it is publishing to the American people, cannot be made by private parties that are simply republishing that same information.

-And then we tell them that it's not fair to categorize this speech as commercial speech, even though we would surpass the court's standard for commercial speech, and they would lose under that standard.
+And then we tell them that it's not fair to categorize this speech as commercial speech, even though we would surpass the court's standard for commercial speech and they would lose under that standard.

-You have to admit that it is scientific, and therefore it must be allowed.
+You have to admit that it is scientific and therefore it must be allowed.

-And I think we have a very strong argument and a very good chance of defeating them in in federal court.
+And I think we have a very strong argument and a very good chance of defeating them in federal court.

-Okay, so my question though is you know, it seems like President Trump is cozying up to big pharma.
+Okay, so my question, though, is, you know, it seems like President Trump is cozying up to big pharma.

 He just did a deal with Pfizer.

-I think he's generally in favor of health freedom for the American people, but he's doing a lot of business with big pharma.
+I think he's generally in favor of health freedom for the American people, but he's doing a lot of business with Big Pharma.

 Although Trump should realize, in my opinion, that it would help America's economy if the American people were freaking healthier.

-So how do you how do you make sense?
+So how do you make sense?

-I think uh I I haven't had the privilege of asking President Trump directly to state what his position is on this, but I suspect that it is in support of Senator Kennedy's position, and he's been very strongly supportive of Senator Kennedy.
+I think I haven't had the privilege of asking President Trump directly to state what his position is on this, but I suspect that it is in support of Senator Kennedy's position.

 We will find out soon enough, because in January of 2026, FDA's answer will come to us.

-Um it would be shocking uh based on their public statements to see a suppression of basic nutrient disease information published by the government itself to the American people being suppressed by this agency under Kennedy and uh McCarey, but uh we'll we'll just have to see.
+It would be shocking based on their public statements to see a suppression of basic nutrient disease information published by the government itself to the American people being suppressed by this agency under Kennedy and McCary.

-Certainly there's an internal dynamic at FDA that's still uh recognized by Kennedy as as against their interests in uh preventing monopolization, monopoly control by drug companies and big food over the agency, uh but and that they're still working to ferret out those effects, but um, and individuals, but but I think um this is a good litmus test.
+Certainly, there's an internal dynamic at FDA that's still recognized by Kennedy as against their interests in preventing monopolization, monopoly control by drug companies and big food over the agency, and that they're still working to ferret out those effects and individuals.

-I would certainly hope uh that they would issue a decision consistent with the Maha agenda, which would ask for this information clearly to be available to the American public.
+I would certainly hope that they would issue a decision consistent with the Maha agenda, which would ask for this information clearly to be available to the American public.

 Well, thank you for that explanation.

-And let me add that my argument to President Trump, and also Secretary Kennedy, would be that we no longer live in a unipolar world with American dominance, such as we enjoyed in the post-World War II era for many decades when no one else could challenge us in the world.
+And let me add that my argument to President Trump and also Secretary Kennedy would be that we no longer live in a unipolar world with American dominance, such as we enjoyed in the post-World War II era for many decades when no one else could challenge us in the world.

-No one can challenge us in engineering and mathematics and science, and we were just in the lead on everything.
+No one could challenge us in engineering and mathematics and science.

 Well, that's no longer the case.